samuelmahr/appt-scheduling/README.md

 2. If I can't dynamically build a query (in a pretty manner), it's nice to use squirrel help dynamically build queries

 It should be straightforward overall.
 One query inserts unless there is a constraint, while the query gets a list of data.

-I did not add pagination to start, but if a business case required it (tables to display), then I would add it in

 ## Smoke Test
 Ran a smoke test, and it appeared to work as expected.